 Burden of Proof for the Insanity Defense

-The question of who has the burden of proof with an insanity defense has been a source of controversy.
-Before the Hinckley verdict, a majority of states placed the burden of proof with the state; that is, the prosecutor had to prove that the defendant was not insane.
-After the Hinckley verdict, the vast majority of states required the defense to prove that the defendant was indeed insane.
+The question of who has the burden of proof with an insanity defense has been controversial.
+Before the Hinckley case, most states placed the burden of proof on the state.
+The prosecutor had to prove that the defendant was not insane.
+But after the Hinckley verdict, the vast majority of states required the defense to prove that the defendant was insane.

-In states where the burden is on the defense to prove insanity, the defense is required to show either by clear and convincing evidence or by a preponderance of the evidence that the defendant is insane.
-In states where the burden is still on prosecutors to prove sanity, they are required to prove it beyond a reasonable doubt.
+In states where the burden is on the defense to prove insanity, the defense must show either clear and convincing evidence or by a preponderance of the evidence that the defendant is insane.
+In states where the burden is still on prosecutors to prove sanity, they must prove it beyond a reasonable doubt.

-After Hinckley, many states changed their commitment policies to ensure that a defendant found not guilty by reason of insanity would be required to stay in a mental hospital for a certain period of time for evaluation following acquittal.
-Previously, no time was specified.
-Also, several states changed the burden of proof for release from the state to defendants.
+After Hinckley, many states changed their commitment policies.
+A defendant found not guilty by reason of insanity must stay in a mental hospital for a certain period for evaluation following acquittal.
+Previously, there was no time specification.
+Several states also changed the burden of proof for release.
+Now, the burden is on defendants to prove rehabilitation.

-This act, a response to the Hinckley verdict, eliminated the Irresistible Impulse Test from the insanity defense under federal law.
-The act also provided that "the defendant has the burden of proving the defense of insanity by clear and convincing evidence."
-Previously under federal law, the government had the burden of proving sanity.
+This Act was a response to the Hinckley verdict.
+It eliminated the Irresistible Impulse Test from the insanity defense under federal law.
+The Act also provided that "the defendant has the burden of proving the insanity defense by clear and convincing evidence."
+Previously, under federal law, the government had the burden of proving sanity.

 Get Legal Help Understanding the Application of the Insanity Defense

-Whether you wish to plead guilty but mentally ill, not guilty by reason of insanity, or some other defense to criminal charges, you're going to need the hard work of a trained legal professional.
-Get help with your defense today by contacting a skilled criminal defense attorney in your area.
+Whether you wish to plead not guilty by reason of insanity or some other defense to criminal charges, you're going to need the help of a trained legal professional.
+Get help by contacting a skilled criminal defense attorney in your area.